RainbowMiner/RainbowMiner/README.md

 By default, the profile switching is disabled.
 To enable MSI Afterburner profile switching:

 - check or set the path to MSIA (config.txt, field "MSIApath")
-- set the profile number, you want to be used as default (config.txt, field "MSIAprofile")
+- set the profile number you want to be used as default (config.txt, field "MSIAprofile")

 ### Explanation of operation